Click image to enlarge

 |

-Vancouver Barracks (left) and the Gazebo located on the Vancouver Barracks Parade Ground.
+The Gazebo is located on the Vancouver Barracks Parade Grounds.

 Image taken August 27, 2006.